 Its default settings provide what other browsers don’t come with.
 So you don’t have to use a virtual private network (VPN) when downloading or streaming your videos.
 It has inbuilt privacy.

-Tor supports Windows, Linux, and macOS.
+Tor browser supports Windows, Linux, and macOS.
 It also has a mobile version for Android.
 It allows you access to onion services without needing additional software.

 Since it’s based on Firefox, it’s easy to use the add-ons from Firefox to add the features you need.